MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

-This option allows the MicroEJ simulator to be slowed down in order to match the MicroEJ platform execution speed.
+This option allows the MicroEJ simulator to be slowed down in order to match the MicroEJ Platform execution speed.
 The greater the slowing factor, the slower the MicroEJ simulator runs.

 Group: HIL Connection